 Clete R. Willems is a nonresident senior fellow with the Atlantic Council’s GeoEconomics Center.
-Mr. Willems is a partner at Akin Gump Strauss Hauer & Feld, where he advises multinational companies, investors, and trade associations on international economic law and policy matters.
-Until April 2019, Mr. Willems was Deputy Assistant to the President for International Economics and Deputy Director of the National Economic Council.
-In this role, he was a key negotiator with foreign governments, including China and the European Union, and the President’s lead negotiator at the G-7, G-20, and Asia-Pacific Economic Cooperation (APEC) Forum.
-Prior to joining the White House, Mr. Willems was a trade negotiator and WTO litigator at the Office of the U.S. Trade Representative (USTR).
-He also worked as Legislative Director for Congressman Paul Ryan (R-WI).
+Willems is a partner at Akin Gump Strauss Hauer & Feld, where he advises multinational companies, investors, and trade associations on international economic law and policy matters.
+Until April 2019, Willems was deputy assistant to the president for international economics and deputy director of the National Economic Council.
+In this role, he was a key negotiator with foreign governments, including China and the European Union, and the president’s lead negotiator at the G-7, G-20, and Asia-Pacific Economic Cooperation (APEC) Forum.
+Prior to joining the White House, Willems was a trade negotiator and WTO litigator at the Office of the US Trade Representative (USTR).
+He also worked as legislative director for Congressman Paul Ryan (R-WI).

 Willems graduated from the University of Notre Dame (BA) and Georgetown University Law Center (JD).